 Step 1: Gathering the Supplies

 The main item to have will be the bracket and the wall plate that will go on top of it.
-For tools, us
+For tools, users will need a pencil, a drywall saw, and a Phillips screwdriver.

 The days of giant, boxy televisions that take three people to carry are long behind us.
 Modern TVs are flat, slim, and most importantly, lightweight.
 These newer, sleeker designs make it much easier to save space by using a TV wall mount over a traditional TV stand.
 Before installing a TV mount, there are a few basic details to be aware of.